emvolz/treedater/README.md

 ```

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

 Note there are a couple of recent lineages that dont seem to fit well with the ladder-like topology.

-Lets see how fast it takes to run treedater:
+Lets see how long it takes to run treedater:

 ```r
 rt0 <- Sys.time()